rxi/lovedos/doc/api.md

 Set whether images should be horizontally flipped when draw.
 If `enable` is not passed then this is set to false by default.

+##### love.graphics.reset()
+Resets the font, color, background color, canvas, blend mode and flip mode to their defaults.

 ##### love.graphics.clear([color])
 Clears the screen (or canvas) to the `color`.
 If no `color` argument is given then the background color is used.